All Episodes

 That is a calculated position.

-And it is it is this devotion to uh to principle which scares everybody else.
+And it is this devotion to principle, which scares everybody else.

-And the confidence that comes with being attached to your principles and your core beliefs.
+And the confidence that comes with being attached to your principles, your core beliefs, it frightens people.

 So that's why throughout the media today, everywhere, ours and theirs, the second coming is announcing tomorrow, John Huntsman.

-Now I know, and you know that the vaunted independence voted conservative in droves in November.
+Now, I know, and you know, that the vaunted independents voted conservative in droves in November.

 They chose to vote opposed to Obama.